buahaha/aa-memberaudit/README.md

 ## Updating

-To update your existing installation of Memberaudit first enable your virtual environment.
+To update your existing installation of Member Audit first enable your virtual environment.

 Then run the following commands from your AA project directory (the one that contains `manage.py`).